schmouk/CppRandLib/README.md

 * `utils`:
  contains the implementation of utilities - some of which could be of interest to your projects.

-Each of the implemented PRNG is defined in an independent header file.
+Each of the implemented PRNGs is defined in an independent header file.
 If not templated, it is implemented in the related `.cpp` file.
 The name of the header and implementation files is directly related to the name of the related PRNG class.

 Furthermore, a c++11 version and a c++20 version of Google tests are provided in two separate subdirectories, resp. `gTests-c++11` and `gTests-c++20`.
 Those tests have been implemented to fully validated the code.
-The code coverage is 100% and all tests pass for Release 2.0.
+The code coverage is 100% and all tests passed for Release 2.0.

 The user is strongly encouraged to have a look at Google tests code.
 This code provides examples of how to use **CppRandLib** and how to call templated methods.